 Runners that want to gain experience running at night.

 Experienced ultra marathoners who want to see how quickly they can finish.

 Experienced road runners who are hesitant running on trails.

 If you're directionally or logistically challenged.

-Those who don't have a fun attitude or cannot mentally handle the repetitive nature of a loop course are not a good fit here.
+If you don't have a fun attitude, cannot mentally handle the repetitive nature of a loop course or are a dick then you are probably not a good fit here.

-The three races will run a 5.2 mile loop within the Greenbrier State Park.
+The three races will run an approx 5 to 7 mile loop within the Greenbrier State Park.
+The course will change each year.
+At this time the course is yet to be determined due to new trail construction.
 The loop consists of left and right turns, up's, down's, and some flat areas.
-You'll run on 202 yards of grass and 147 yards of paved walkway and the rest is all trail.
 It's rocky (it's the east coast!) but not considered "technical".
-No steep climbs but there are some up's that course blistering non elite runners may want to walk.
+No steep climbs but there are some up's that "course blistering" non elite runners may want to walk.

 100 Miles = 19 laps plus 1.2 miles before entering the "loop".
 Total 100 miles